How To Write The Methodology Chapter

 Methodological limitations can vary greatly from study to study, ranging from common issues such as time and budget constraints to issues of sample or selection bias.
 For example, you may find that you didn’t manage to draw in enough respondents to achieve the desired sample size (and therefore, statistically significant results), or your sample may be skewed heavily towards a certain demographic, thereby negatively impacting representativeness.

 In this section, it’s important to be critical of the shortcomings of your study.
 There’s no use trying to hide them (your marker will be aware of them regardless).
-By being critical, you’ll demonstrate to your marker that you have a strong understanding of research design, so don’t be shy here.
+By being critical, you’ll demonstrate to your marker that you have a strong understanding of research theory, so don’t be shy here.
 At the same time, don’t beat your study to death.
 State the limitations, why these were justified, how you mitigated their impacts to the best degree possible, and how your study still provides value despite these limitations.

 Section 4 – Concluding Summary